delfigica/Clear-Sky/README.md

-# Weather Application
+# Clear Sky

-Welcome to the Weather Application!
+Welcome to the Clear Sky Application!
 This Angular-based app provides weather information for multiple cities using the OpenWeatherMap API.
 The custom design ensures a user-friendly experience, allowing users to easily view current weather conditions and forecasts for various locations.

 ## Main Features